Jordan-Prescott/digital-resources/README.md

-# 📚 digital-resources
+# Digital Resources

-This is a collection of resources that I have found useful in my journey as a software developer, aspiring entreprenuer, and being productive.
-I hope you find them useful too.
+Personal index of tools and resources I use and want to save for future use.